FAQ’s – LostPolicy

 - The decedent’s cities, states of residence

-(Please note: By your use of this website and by your signature you attest and certify that you are related to the decedent by blood or marriage, you are the decedent’s legal representative, and/or otherwise have an insurable interest* in the decedent).
+(Please note: By your use of this website and/or provision of your signature you attest and certify that you are related to the decedent by blood or marriage, you are the decedent’s legal representative, and/or otherwise have an insurable interest in the decedent.
+(See “insurable interest” below).

 Why should I use LostPolicy.com rather than some other search service?